jgeumlek/MoltenGamepad/README.md

-#MoltenGamepad
+# MoltenGamepad
 *Flexible input device remapper, geared towards gamepads*

 (Tested only on Arch Linux, 64-bit)
-##Motivation

-You have input devices.
-You have software waiting for input events.
-Unfortunately, for one reason or another, they aren't speaking the same language of events.
-Perhaps you recently swapped out your input device.
-Perhaps the software has hardcoded inputs.
-MoltenGamepad can solve many of these situations by acting as a translation layer that reads the input device and outputs new events.

-Possible use cases include:

-* Making a wide variety of input devices all appear to be the same, allowing software configurations to be agnostic of the currently used device.
-* Getting around software limits, such as using a keyboard in a game that requires gamepads, or vice versa.
-* Handling split event devices, allowing multiple input sources to act as one synthetic device.
-* Handling combined event devices, allowing a single input device to appear as multiple input sources.
-* Empowering unorthodox input solutions and behaviors.

-For example, perhaps you have a Wii remote and you want to play some games.
-Unfortunately, the games expect to see controllers that look like an XBox 360 controller, not the multitude of separate event devices created by the Wii remote driver in the linux kernel.
-MoltenGamepad can translate that Wii remote's events and present a virtual controller to the games.
-Or maybe you have a keyboard device, but your game only allows multiplayer with multiple game controllers.

-Specialized drivers can be made for certain input devices enabling smarter features than just plain event translation.
-For example, the included wiimote driver handles extensions being inserted or removed, and can change event mappings dependent on the current extension.

-##Features
+## Motivation

+Do you have input devices that you wish sent different events?
+MoltenGamepad is a daemon that can replace input devices with virtual ones while providing a way to translate or remap events.

+It's main focus is on game controllers.
+They come in many shapes with many features, but most games make a lot of assumptions about what a controller should look like.
+MoltenGamepad allows for the diverse real input devices to all appear virtually as a "standard" game pad that most games understand.

+The goal is to make any controller "just work", even as they are inserted or removed from the system.
+For complicated input devices, this can even involve writing specialized support to fully exploit their features.

+## Features

-* Create virtual gamepads that match the expectations of most modern games.
+* Create virtual gamepads that almost all games can use.
-* Persistent virtual devices, allowing hotswapping of controllers in software that doesn't natively.
-* Specialized wiimote support for such an unusual input device, making wiimotes incredibly easy to use for gaming.
+* Virtual gamepads are persistent, which fixes the numerous games that break when controllers are disconnected.
-* Flexible generic device driver for translating most input devices, with very easy configuration.
+* Flexible generic device driver framework, where only a text file is needed to support input sources that don't need special features.
 * All configuration files are designed to be human-readable and editable.
-* Easy loading and saving of event mapping profiles.
-* Profiles can be changed at run time, of course.
+* Easy loading and saving of event mappings that can be changed at run time.
+* Specialized userspace driver for Wii remotes that make full use of extension controller hotswapping.
-* Supports a command FIFO for controlling a running instance of MoltenGamepad via scripting.
+* Supports a command FIFO or socket for controlling a running instance of MoltenGamepad via scripting.
+* Can handle cases where one event device represents multiple logical controllers (like an arcade stick), or vice versa.
 * Virtual devices can process rumble events (but this is disabled by default.
 See `documentation/rumble.md`.)

 MoltenGamepad targets a set-it-and-forget-it daemon-like usage pattern,  where devices can connect or disconnect freely.
 Its main purpose is letting a user "standardize" their software to expect just one type of controller, and then automagically transform connected input devices to match that standardized abstraction.

-##Building
+## Building

     make